mattsigal/matthewsigal/content/home/teaching.md

 +++

-I have had the pleasure of being the course director for the following classes:
+I have had the pleasure of directing the following classes:

 - (2016, Fall) PSYC 3256: Design and Analysis (Laurentian University)
 - (2015, Winter) PSYC 3031: Intermediate Statistics Laboratory (York University)